 4.-Forming some sort of a national council or bureau of the Left Wing for propaganda, securing of information and spreading information.
+5.-To express and draw together the revolutionary

-5.-To express and draw together the revolutionary forces in the party; to consider other means of furthering the cause of revolutionary Socialism.
+5.-10 express and draw together the revolutionary forces in the party; to consider other means of fur-thering the cause of revolutionary Socialism.
 This call is issued to locals of the Socialist Party, branches and Left Wing groups within the party.
-The test of admission, provisionally, will be acceptance of the Manifesto of the Left Wing of the Socialist Party of Greater New York
+The test of admission, provisionally, will be accept-ance of the Manifesto of the Left Wing of the So-cialist Party of Greater New York cialist Party of Greater New York

-Left Wing locals are invited to send delegates officially.
-Where a local officially refuses to participate, branches or minority groups in the party accepting the principles of the Left Wing should send delegates.
+Left Wing locals are invited to send delegates of-ficially.
+Where a local officially refuses to participate, branches or minority groups in the party ac-cepting the principles of the Left Wing should send delegates.